BIGJRA/BIGJRA.github.io/rejuv.md

 - ...
 (Melia -1)

 Your *Snag Machine* will finally be fixed!
-Reenter the interior and head down the stairs to the right to grab the *Dull Key!* We’ll be using this a bit later.
+Reenter the interior and head down the stairs to the right to grab the *Dull Key!* We'll be using this a bit later.

-There’s also the Akuwa town merchant here:
+There's also the Akuwa town merchant here:

 Xen Battleship Store